dturing/node-gstreamer-superficial/README.md

 ### A simple Ogg/Theora streaming server

-is broken, but was once working as implemented in _examples/streaming/_
+should be working as implemented in _examples/streaming/_
 run server.js (requires express) and point your browser to http://localhost:8001.
 (Tested only with Chromium).
 This handles retaining the streamheader to feed first to every newly connected client.

 ## Who?

-gstreamer-superficial was written by Daniel Turing (mail AT danielturing.com) and currently licensed under the GPLv3.
-Pester me if you prefer a different License..
+gstreamer-superficial was written by Daniel Turing (mail AT danielturing.com) and Contibutors, and is currently licensed under the GPLv3.
+I'm trying to relicense as MIT but am waiting for
+Contributor's sign-off.